ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/99_Extras/03_Digital_Ocean_Snapshots.md

-DigitalOcean has a neat feature called *Snapshots* where you can take a, well, snapshot of your Droplet in it's current state.
+# Digital Ocean Snapshots

-This snapshot will include all your configurations and data.
+DigitalOcean has a feature called *Snapshots* where you can take a, well, snapshot of your Droplet in it's current state, including all configurations and data.

 It's similar to DigitalOcean's backup features with these differences: